scikit-learn/enhancement_proposals/slep011/proposal.rst

   the same instance gives the same splits.
 In other words, it does what we want.

+- The behaviour is clear and intuitive: the object is fully defined at init, and only at init.
+Things that happen between init or fit *do not* influence the state of the object.

 - It is relatively simple to implement, and not too intrusive.

 - Backward compatibility is preserved between scikit-learn versions.
 Let A